 Insulin is a hormone that helps control your blood sugar levels.
 If you’re insulin resistant, your cells don’t respond properly to insulin and it causes your blood sugar levels to stay high.
 This can lead to a number of diseases, particularly diabetes.
 Being overweight and carrying a lot of belly fat are the main risk factors for developing insulin resistance.
-A blood test can check to see if you have this condition.
+An HbA1C blood test can check to see if you have this condition.
 If you do, there are a lot of lifestyle factors that can help reduce or reverse it.

 - What is insulin?

 - What is insulin resistance?

 Insulin is a hormone produced by your pancreas.
 Its main function is to control the level of sugar (glucose) in your blood.
 Insulin also plays an important role in fat and protein metabolism.

 When you eat, your blood sugar levels rise and your pancreas releases insulin.
 Insulin then stimulates your cells to take up sugar from your blood — which they use for energy.